funvill/funvill.github.io/_posts/2023-04-06-idea069-one-liners.md

 ## Description

 36 throwaway ideas for the 69th idea day.
+The idea is to make a post about them so I can clear my backlog.
+Writing this post marks this project as done ✅

 ### Sexy Ideas